The Sea of Grass (film): Plot

 Brewton tells Lutie that he warned her the settlers faced severe challenges and the land would beat them.
 Furious with him, Lutie decides to leave Salt Fork for a while and goes to Denver.
 While planning to return to St. Louis, she runs into Chamberlain.
 The two have a discreet affair, and Lutie returns to Brewton, where she gives birth to a boy named Brock.
 During the birth, she becomes hysterical and confesses that Brock is Chamberlain's to her doctor, Doc Neil.
 Brewton overhears.
 Doc Neil tells him to forget what Lutie said, as women often are hysterical during childbirth and hallucinate from pain, but Brewton ignores him.
 From then on, he regards Lutie and Brock suspiciously.

 Two years pass.
 Chamberlain lobbies for a Federal District Court in Salt Fork, and he wins election as its judge.
 Brewton believes that Chamberlain will decide in favor of settlers on "his" land.
 One day, a large group of homesteaders arrive.
 As he arms himself and his men to ward off the settlers, Lutie pleads with him to reconsider.
 They argue, and Brewton forces Lutie to confess to the affair with Chamberlain.
-Brewton refuses to believe that Lutie loves him as she doesn't agree with him about the prarie.
+Brewton refuses to believe that Lutie loves him as she doesn't agree with him about the prairie.
 She doesn't want to leave, but agrees to; he refuses to let her take the children, who are two and four.

 Back in St. Louis, she consults a lawyer.
 He says that if Lutie testifies that Chamberlain is Brock's father, she could win custody of her son but lose custody of Sara Beth.
 Convinced that fighting would cause too much damage to her children, Lutie stays away.
 Chamberlain tries to get her to fight for Brock's custody so they can run away together as a family, but Lutie does not love him enough to marry him.
 With Doc Reid's help, she visits Salt Fork when the children are five and three, but they don't remember her.

 During the next decade, Chamberlain permits homesteaders to farm.
 Drought occurs, and crops fail.
 Salt Fork, once prosperous, takes a downward turn.
 First Doc Reid, then Chamberlain send Lutie news of Brock and Sara Beth.
 Sara Beth has done well, eventually going to college at 16.
 Brock, however, was bullied by townsfolk about his "real father.”
 Hotheaded, he fights anyone who insults him.

 Sara Beth graduates college at 20 and returns to Salt Fork.
 Brock, a young adult, is a womanizer and gambler.
 During a card game, his opponent refers to Brock as "judge", referring to Chamberlain.
 Brock gets drawn into conflict and, when his opponent draws his pistol, Brock shoots him fatally.
 He flees, wanting to spare Brewton the humiliation of him being called "Chamberlain"'s son in a public trial.
 The pursuing posse shoots and kills him.
 Brock and Brewton reconcile shortly before his death.